crowdsecurity/crowdsec-docs/crowdsec-docs/docs/parsers/create.md

 ![Possible integration](/img/parser_creation/typo.png)

-The error message can be useful
+The error message can be useful when one doesn't understand why the file isn't compliant

 ![Possible integration](/img/parser_creation/error_message.png)